 Get breakfast ready in a flash with these Instant Pot Egg Bites.
-Copycat Starbucks sous vide egg bites are tender and fluffy, require no blender, contain only one main ingredient and are customizable with your favorite filling!
+Copycat Starbucks egg bites made in Instant Pot are tender and fluffy, require no blender, contain only one main ingredient and are customizable with your favorite fillings!

 Instant Pot egg bites with versatile fillings on a plate for serving.

-Hand holding Instant Pot Egg Bites showing texture inside.
+Hand holding Instant Pot egg bite showing texture inside.

 Ingredients for Instant Pot Egg Bites

-I assure you don’t need anything else for these Instant Pot sous vide egg bites except optional add-ins in next step.
-And without cottage cheese unlike many recipes out there.
+I assure you don’t need anything else to make egg bites in Instant Pot except optional add-ins in next step.

-• Baking powder: Just like with baked goods, adding baking powder to eggs makes them light and fluffy.
+• Baking powder: Adding baking powder to eggs makes them more light and fluffy.

 • Salt and pepper: For taste.